microsoft/essex-build/docs/js-dev-standards.md

 * Fast builds using native toolchains - our builds use `swc` internally and our bundling configuration uses `swc` and `esbuild` to optimize bundle times.
 We also use `swc-jest` for improving test performance.
 * CJS/ESM/Dual Support - our builds can support multiple modes of shipping JavaScript packages, depending on the goals of the library.
 * Documentation Generation - our builds can emit markdown-based documentation using `api-extractor`.
 This can act as public API documentation for our libraries.
-* Prescriptive Configurations - for common tools like Jest, eslint, webpack, Vite, and others.
+* Prescriptive Configurations - for common tools like Jest, swc, webpack, Vite, and others.

 ### Jest (required)
 Jest is our test runner of choice.
 It is fast, well-maintained, and has a great community around it.
 We use `swc-jest` to improve test performance.